-Different jobs offer different career growth options.
+Different jobs offer different career growth possibilities.

 Connect your future with their pharmacy

 I would love to specialize in chronic illnesses and complicated diseases.
 However, I understand that I need some practice before pursuing this direction, and therefore I applied for this job.
-I know there is an option to become a specialist here, in a few years time, and achieve my goal in this hospital.
+I know there is an option to become a specialist here, in a few years time, and I hope to achieve my goal in this hospital.